nCob4lt/Gameplay-Database-Project/README.md

 - recorder_name (Name of the user who registered the entry)
 - recorder_notes (Notes written by the recorder)

+## Precautions to take before submitting recordings

+- When registering infos, make sure to respect the case of writing, because when retrieving infos, the bot will not found anything but the exact same name as registered.
+- Before registering object, check beforehand it does not already exist in the database
+- When registering, try to fill in (if you can) all the optional informations
+- When registering a collab, do not forget to register all the collab parts that belongs to it afterwards, or vice versa
+- Images are found by YouTube API, try to fill them all the time.

 ---

 ## Synchronization